 Connecting the East and West Terraces around the south side of the building is the architecturally-dramatic Promenade Walkway.
 Beautiful arches frame the narrow walkway, which offers amazing southern views of the Los Angeles basin.
 Coin telescopes give visitors the chance to observe their favorite landmarks up close.

 Hollywood Sign Terrace

 This terrace on the west side of the parking lot overlooks Western Canyon and the Hollywood Hills.
 The most prominent landmark is the world-famous Hollywood Sign; the terrace offers the best views and photo opportunities for the Sign.
 The terrace features several benches, and coin telescopes give visitors the chance to observe park features up close.
 Just to the north are public restrooms adjacent to the parking lot.

 Mt.
 Wilson Terrace

 Located near the northeast edge of the front lawn, the small Mt.
 Wilson Terrace faces east towards Pasadena and the San Gabriel Mountains.
 The terrace features benches and bike racks.
 On clear days, it affords a view of Mt.
 Wilson's radio and TV towers and observatory.
 Mt.
 Wilson Observatory, founded in 1904, had the largest telescope in the world for much of the first half of the twentieth century and remains a working research observatory.
-The terrace is also the designated stop for the Observatory Weekend Shuttle (DASH) from the Metro Red Line station at Sunset/Vermont.
+The terrace is also the designated stop for the daily DASH Observatory bus from the Vermont/Sunset Metro Red Line station.